crispgm/nvim-auto-ime/README.md

 # nvim-auto-ime

-Automatically switch Input Method (IME).
+Automatically switch Input Method Editor (IME).
 It is only available on macOS.

 ## Features